tokideveloper/qubes-doc/basics_user/translation-workflow.md

 ### List of language-specific prefixes ###

-&hellip;, /de (German), &hellip;, /en (American English), &hellip;, /fr (French), &hellip; (to be completed)
+&hellip;, /de (German), &hellip;, /en or no prefix (American English), &hellip;, /fr (French), &hellip; (to be completed)

 The Reviewer
 ------------

-This is a [Transifex role](https://docs.transifex.com/translation/reviewing-strings) and thus, you will need a [Transifex account][transifex signup].
+This is a [Transifex role](https://docs.transifex.com/translation/reviewing-strings) and thus, you will need a [Transifex account].
 A reviewer has to check if translations have been done with care and correct them if necessary.
 He/she has to follow these points:

+- Checking the [Translation Priority List] to decide which file to review first.
 - Review fully translated files first if possible.
 - Try to review a file fully before you proceed to the next one.
 (We like fully reviewed files rather than partially ones.)
 - Try not to review your own translations.
-- Consider all translation conventions (see above) *carefully*.
+- Consider all [Translation Conventions] *carefully*.
   (This is, why you are a reviewer!)

-**Current reviewers:** See our [project on Transifex][qubes on transifex].

 The Downloader
 --------------

+The downloader has to

+- check the [Translation Priority List] to decide which file to download from Transifex first.
-The downloader has to download reviewed, translated files from Transifex and put them into the correct folders with their correct file names of a *Test Branch*.
+- download reviewed, translated files from Transifex and put them into the correct folders with their correct file names of a *Test Branch*.
-He/she also has to update the column `Downloaded versions from Transifex` of the priority list (see above).
+- update the column `Downloaded versions from Transifex` of the [Translation Priority List].

 **Current downloaders:** &hellip;, &hellip; *at least contact details or a (nick)name*